The definitive guide to Led Zeppelin’s corporate empire

 Page currently owns 80% of the company with Grant’s estate owning the remaining 20%.
 Upon Grant’s death in 1995, his stake was split equally between his two children Helen and Warren Grant.
 Helen Grant is currently seeking to sell her 10% stake in Superhype Tapes.

-Robert Plant and John Paul Jones don’t own any of Superhype Tapes, but they were both directors of the company until October 2021 when Jones resigned his role.
-Plant retains a director role at Superhype Tapes.
+Robert Plant and John Paul Jones don’t own any of Superhype Tapes, but they were both directors of the company from 1990 until October 2021 when Jones resigned his director role.
+Plant remains a director of Superhype Tapes.

 Shareholders: